Revetment

 A revetment in stream restoration, river engineering or coastal engineering is a facing of impact-resistant material (such as stone, concrete, sandbags, or wooden piles) applied to a bank or wall in order to absorb the energy of incoming water and protect it from erosion.
 River or coastal revetments are usually built to preserve the existing uses of the shoreline and to protect the slope.

+In architecture generally, it means a retaining wall.
 In military engineering it is a structure formed to secure an area from artillery, bombing, or stored explosives.

 Freshwater revetments

 Many revetments are used to line the banks of freshwater rivers, lakes, and man-made reservoirs, especially to prevent damage during periods of floods or heavy seasonal rains (see riprap).
 Many materials may be used: wooden piles, loose-piled boulders or concrete shapes, or more solid banks.

 Concrete revetments are the most common type of infrastructure used to control the Mississippi River.
 More than 1000 miles of concrete matting has been placed in river bends between Cairo, Illinois and the Gulf of Mexico to slow the natural erosion that would otherwise frequently change small parts of the river's course.